Here Are the 11 Cheapest Electric Vehicles You Can Buy

 - What to know about the Toyota bZ: Toyota’s EV got a major update for 2026, with new styling, a simplified name (from bZ4X to simply bZ), and more power and range.

+Changes to the bZ for 2026 are transformative, bringing more than a 50% increase in power to as much as 314 hp for dual-motor models while boosting driving range by up to 60 miles.
+Other updates include a nicer cabin with wireless device charging, a redesigned shifter and a more upscale look with added soft-touch materials.
+The changes are enough to make the bZ a lot more competitive in a rapidly evolving category.
 Depending on the trim, the bZ gets either a 57.7-kWh or 74.7-kWh battery pack.
-With single-motor front-wheel-drive or dual-motor all-wheel-drive configurations, the bZ has 168-338 hp and can get up to 314 miles of range on a charge.
+With single-motor FWD or dual-motor all-wheel-drive configurations, the bZ has 168-338 hp and can get up to 314 miles of range on a charge.
 An NACS charging port and DC fast-charging capability with speeds up to 150 kW allow the bZ to charge from 10%-80% in about 30 minutes.

 - ${price_badge()}